What's the Best Day to Book Flights? (Data-Backed Answer)

 What is the cheapest day of the week to book a flight?

-Tuesday and Wednesday show marginally lower average fares (2-5% according to industry analyses), but this is a statistical average, not a guarantee.
+Tuesday and Wednesday show marginally lower average fares (modest according to industry analyses), but this is a statistical average, not a guarantee.
 The booking window — how far in advance you purchase — has 5-10x more impact on price than the day you click 'buy.'
 If you find a good fare on a Thursday, book it.

 Is it true that airlines release sales on Tuesdays?